sungsoo/sungsoo.github.io/_posts/2014-03-20-functional-vs-procedual-programming-models.md

 What is Functional Programming?
 ---

+*Concurrent programming* has been around for a long time.
+It's now becoming popular because there are these systems with multiple CPUs in them.
+As a result, other things are also becoming popular that have been around for some time, and that is functional programming.

+*Functional programming* turns out to be a good way to do concurrent programming.
+Functional programming is the idea that, well, you might maybe imagine how a traditional procedural program would work where it calls one thing, then it calls another, and then it calls another.
+Along the way it's modifying some data structure, something in the cloud, some files, some piece of memory, When it's done, you take a look at that data structure or that file in the cloud and you say, hey it's complete.

+*Functional programming* is different.
+It keeps a copy of everything that it's working on, it always returns the results.
+So it takes an input, which is this data structure you are going to run, and it returns the data structure.
+So that it never, ever, has to touch something else in the cloud.
+You can see how this would work well, right?
+Because if you don't have to touch anything out there, then everybody can act independently.
+They don't care what's going out elsewhere in the cloud.
+And there's some languages that are very good for this.
+One of the classic ones is Erlang, which is getting a lot of play these days, and there are new ones like Scala.
+However, one of the bigger points that I think, for the developers out there, if there are any developers out there out there, hi!
+For the developers out there, it's important to not just jump on the latest bandwagon.
+Hey, lets write everything in Scala, or Erlang, or whatever.
+Functional programming and concurrent programming is really just a paradigm for how to program, right?
+You can program in any language; you can program in Python, in Java, in Erlang.
+Those other languages are very good and, historically, very interesting.
+The reason they are, is because they kind of force you to do things right.
+But if you just have some discipline, you can do it correctly.

 <iframe width="600" height="400" src="//www.youtube.com/embed/TNYKNJlKY-c" frameborder="0" allowfullscreen></iframe>
 # References
 [1] Judith Hurwitz, Alan Nugent, Dr. Fern Halper, and Marcia Kaufman, *Big Data For Dummies*, John Wiley & Sons, Inc., 2013.